RebeccaSchmelzer/Practice/Udemy/React Complete Guide/notes/section_12_notes.md

     - allows u to memoize to store any data u want to store, justv liike usecallback for functions
     - this hook needs a function as a first argument
     - function should return what you want to store
+    - second arg, array of depends - ensure stored value is updated whenever one of the values youre using in there changes.
+    - so whatever could change in your return statement should be in the depends